 - Increasing the size of the cookie, however, might alter the texture of these cornflakes cookies.
 Too large a cookie might leave you with cookies that are crunchy on the outside but soft on the inside.

-- Depending on how large you make the cornflakes cookies, you can try to increase the baking time and reduce the baking temperature.
-That way, you don’t risk your cookies from burning on the sides while waiting for the insides to cook.
+- Depending on how large you make these cornflakes butter cookies, you can try to increase the baking time and reduce the baking temperature.
+That way, you don't risk your cookies from burning on the sides while waiting for the insides to cook.

-Do the cookies rise in size after baking?
+Do the cookies increase in size after baking?

 - This cornflakes cookies recipe uses baking powder.
 This helps the cookies rise in size during baking.